StephAdongo/web-page/README.md

-This is a project on styling the webpage of a clothing-brand called Thunderbird.It contains events like onclick and hover element.
+This is a project on styling the webpage of a clothing-brand called Thunderbird.